samnzay/Python-Microservices/README.md

 2. The User Get Authenticated by the ```Auth Service``` .

-3. Once Submitted Credentials are valid, the Auth Service resturn a JWT Token to the user to Access Services.
+3. Once Submitted Credentials are valid, the Auth Service return a JWT Token to the User(`Client`) to Access Services.

 4. Video File is stored into ```Dynamo DB``` .